PuGGee/rpg_prototype/design_document.md

 - Spear of Osiris: Weapon.
 While equipped, player regens 1 hp every time he wins a fight, and cannot die; upon death the player will resurrect with 30% max hp and the spear will be destroyed

-- Tentacle of Shklah'lu: ?
+- Tentacle of Shklah'lu: +1 to agility.
+Player may use agility instead of combat roll in combat

 ### Spells